Fast facts about sodium

 Sodium regulates hydration, prevents heat-related illnesses, and supports muscle function.

-With smart choices, such as staying hydrated, opting for low-sodium snacks, and being mindful of hidden sodium sources, you can savour your Summer while ensuring your health and wellbeing is a top priority.
+With smart choices, such as staying hydrated, opting for low-sodium snacks, and being mindful of hidden sodium sources, you're ensuring your health and wellbeing is a top priority.

 This article has been republished with permission and is available in Health Check Magazine.
 Visit your local Blooms The Chemist to get your copy today.